Why Am I Dizzy? 18 Surprising Causes of Dizziness & Vertigo

 This anti-dizziness reserved for adults does not require a medical prescription.

-Note that its effectiveness is uncertain, some patients do not obtain a favorable response to the substance of which it is composed, the acetylleucine.
+Note that its effectiveness is uncertain, some patients do not obtain a favorable response to its substance, the acetylleucine.

 Vestibular rehabilitation is the intervention of a physiotherapist to restore balance and eliminate vertigo.